 - Jane McLelland Off Label Drugs for Cancer Public Group (Facebook)…over 5,400 members.

-In-Person or Video/Phone Counseling Sessions with Dr. Lawenda:
+30 or 60-Minute Phone or Video Consultation Sessions with Dr. Lawenda:

-If you are interested in learning more about these drugs and compounds or have questions about your cancer care and want a more integrative/functional medicine-based approach, I offer 1-on-1, 60 minute counseling sessions.
+If you are interested in learning more about these drugs and compounds or have questions about your cancer care, I offer 30 or 60 minute counseling sessions for patients, internationally.
 Learn more here.